Skip to content

 What people ask about ProAdvisor certification.

 No. TechBrot Inc. is an independent Certified QuickBooks ProAdvisor firm.
-We hold active Intuit certifications and use QuickBooks software in client engagements, but TechBrot is not owned, employed, or operated by Intuit Inc. QuickBooks is a registered trademark of Intuit Inc.
+We hold active Intuit certifications and use QuickBooks software in our engagements, but TechBrot is not owned by, employed by, or operated by Intuit Inc. QuickBooks is a registered trademark of Intuit Inc., and our use of the term is solely to describe the platform we are certified on.
+Our independence is part of the value: we recommend the QuickBooks version that fits your business, not the one a vendor relationship would push us toward.

-Three signals: technical proficiency on the specific QuickBooks platform you’ll be billed for time inside, ongoing investment in keeping up with platform changes (rate tables, schema updates, Desktop sunset), and third-party accountability to a credentialing body.
-Practical implication: ProAdvisor-credentialed firms deliver cleaner setups, more accurate reconciliations, and smoother CPA handoffs.
+It signals three things: technical proficiency on the specific QuickBooks platform you’ll be working in, ongoing investment in keeping up with platform changes (rate tables, schema updates, sunset migrations), and accountability to a third-party credentialing body (Intuit).
+For buyers, the practical implication is that ProAdvisor-credentialed firms tend to deliver cleaner setups, more accurate reconciliations, and fewer surprises during CPA handoff than non-credentialed bookkeepers.
+The certification doesn’t replace accounting expertise — it confirms the platform expertise that supports it.

 Intuit maintains a public ProAdvisor directory at proadvisor.intuit.com.
-Each ProAdvisor has a public profile showing active certifications, location, and specializations.
+Each ProAdvisor has a public profile showing their active certifications, location, and specializations.
 To verify a ProAdvisor’s credentials, search the directory by name or firm.
-Active vs lapsed status is visible.
-Certifications expire annually — a current listing means current credentials.
+Any active Certified ProAdvisor is verifiable there.
+Certifications expire annually and require ongoing testing to maintain — a current listing means current credentials.
+Because the directory shows which specific certifications are active (Online, and the Advanced/Level 2 tier, Desktop, Enterprise, Payroll), it lets a buyer confirm not just that a firm is a ProAdvisor but exactly which platforms it is currently certified on — the level of detail that separates a verified claim from an unverified one.

 No. We recommend the right platform for your business.
-For most U.S. small businesses, QuickBooks Online is correct.
-For complex inventory or job-costing (manufacturing, construction), QuickBooks Enterprise is often correct.
-For businesses outgrowing QuickBooks entirely, we recommend Sage Intacct, NetSuite, or others.
-Our independence means recommendations follow your business needs.
+For most U.S. small businesses, QuickBooks Online is the right choice.
+For businesses with complex inventory or job-costing requirements (Indiana manufacturers, construction firms with large WIP schedules), QuickBooks Enterprise is often correct.
+For businesses that have outgrown QuickBooks entirely, we recommend Sage Intacct, NetSuite, or others.
+Our independence means our recommendations follow your business needs, not platform incentives.

 Start here